tedsmith/quickhash/README.md

 It ships with some dependancies so if everything is unzipped properly and to the same folder, the pre-compiled binary program should work on all three platforms, perhaps with some security permissions being required or being adjusted to execute.<br>

 For Windows, it comes as an exe with some DLLs.
-For Apple OSX it comes as a .app.
+For Apple OSX it comes as a DMG where the app can be copied to the /Applications folder.
 For Linux it comes as a Debian package. <br>

 For those wishing to compile the program themselves, from source, instructions to do so are below, along with instructions on compiling the dependant files from their respective source libraries too. <br>